 ACLS/Frederick Burkhardt Residential Fellowships for Recently Tenured Scholars

-Application deadline: October 2, 2012.
+Application deadline: September 26, 2013, 9 pm Eastern Standard Time.
 The American Council of Learned Societies offers fellowships supporting advanced scholarly work in the humanities at one of its participating national residential research centers, which includes the Newberry.
+Stipend is $75,000 for one academic year (nine months).
 Applicants must apply directly to the American Council of Learned Societies.

 ACM/GLCA Faculty Fellowships